clb953/KMOChanges2806/19c/19c-gould-biography/README.md

 There are no records of Elizabeth’s qualification as a draughtswoman, but she would have most likely been familiar with sketches and watercolour paintings of common botany.
 Nonetheless, it was very different to drawing photographic representations of feathered animals.
 This, coupled with her first pregnancy, must have proven to be a taxing challenge.
 Despite the stress of her new roles as both a mother and draughtswoman, she still spent hours meticulously practising the art of lithography, as taught by a fellow collaborator, Edward Lear [^6].
 Finally, after two years of strenuous hard work, her lavishly crafted plates were published in “_A Century of Birds from the Himalaya Mountains_” (1830-1832) accompanied by N. A. Vigors’ factful scientific explanations.
 Only days after the publication, Elizabeth gave birth to her first son, a baby boy by the name of John Henry.
 <param ve-image
        fit="contain"
-       title="Himalayan Monal (Lophophorus impeyanus) in “A Century of Birds from the Himalaya Mountains”" description="Illustrated by Elizabeth Gould for John Gould’s “A Century of Birds from the Himalaya Mountains”, 1831." attribution="Biodiversity Heritage Library (https://www.biodiversitylibrary.org/page/42203694)"
+       title="Himalayan Monal (Lophophorus impeyanus) in 'A Century of Birds from the Himalaya Mountains'" description="Illustrated by Elizabeth Gould for John Gould’s “A Century of Birds from the Himalaya Mountains”, 1831." attribution="Biodiversity Heritage Library (https://www.biodiversitylibrary.org/page/42203694)"
        license="public domain"